Partner Sites

 BusinessBecause

-The MBA essay can account for up to 15% of your application.
+The MBA essay can account for as much as 15% of your application.
 This is your chance to show an experienced admissions team why you’re the best fit for their MBA program—essentially, why they should choose you over someone else.

 Whether you graduated top of your class, excelled in the GMAT, or have a 10-year career plan, it’s worth investing a few extra minutes to read this list of MBA essay tips and common errors to carefully to set you up with the best chances for success at entering your dream business school.